-Draw the children's attention to the sharpness of the shadow, how clean the line is between light and no light.
+Draw the pupils' attention to the sharpness of the shadow, how clean the line is between light and no light.
 Also, make the point that the shape of the shadow, although bigger, is exactly the same as the shape of the ball.
 This leads to the idea that the light must be travelling in straight lines to create such a shadow on the screen.
-The notion of light travelling in straight lines may seem obvious to many of the children.
+The notion of light travelling in straight lines may seem obvious to many of the pupils.
 You might wish to explore an imaginary scenario which involves the light from the source bending around the ball.
 What would the shadow on the screen look like then?

 Ask the pupils to predict what will happen to the shape and size of the shadow on the screen, if the ball is moved closer to, and further from, the screen.

 In developing these ideas, you are likely to find yourself sketching out ray diagrams for the pupils.